 Suzanne K. McCoskey

 Suzanne K. McCoskey is an Associate Professor of Economics at Frostburg State University.
 She received her BA from Oberlin College and an MS in Applied Statistics and PhD in Economics from Syracuse University.
-In 2021, she completed an MSLaw— with a concentration in Emergency Management and Homeland Security Law—from the University of Baltimore.
+In 2021, she completed an MSLaw— with a concentration in Emergency Management and Homeland Security Law—from the University of Maryland, Baltimore.
 Suzanne organizes her academic work around issues of mapping social and political structures onto economic systems and asking whether these structures allow or impede meaningful economic development and growth.

 Andrew A. Beachy